Northrop Grumman Savings Plan

 Part of planning for retirement includes contributing to the Northrop Grumman Savings Plan (NGSP).
 Below are the savings plan contribution limits as defined by the IRS.

-Note: In 2024, the total annual amount of eligible compensation on which your NGSP contributions may be based is the first $345,000 (up from $330,000 in 2023) of earnings.
-Pay above this limit cannot be deferred into the NGSP plan.
+Note: In 2025, the total annual amount of eligible compensation on which your NGSP contributions may be based is the first $350,000 (up from $345,000 in 2024) of earnings.
+Pay above this limit can't be deferred into the NGSP plan.

 The Northrop Grumman Savings Plan (NGSP) offers three different investment approaches to help you reach your savings and retirement goals:

-Visit NetBenefits now to review your contributions, balance and investments.
+To review your contributions, balance and investments, visit NetBenefits.

 Note: Trading restrictions apply to the core funds.
 See the SPD for details.

-You are immediately 100% vested in your contributions.
-You are generally 100% vested in any company contributions after three years of service.
+You're immediately 100% vested in your contributions.
+You're generally 100% vested in any company contributions after three years of service.

 Loans:

 Employees may generally borrow up to 50% of their vested Northrop Grumman Savings Plan (NGSP) account, up to legal limits.
-The portion of the account that is being borrowed won’t make any investment gains while out of the plan.
+The portion of the account that's being borrowed won’t make any investment gains while out of the plan.

 Withdrawals: